cwilkc/q3serverquery/README.md

 # q3serverquery
-A library to query Quake 3 master servers and game servers.
+A library to query Quake 3 master servers and game servers written in Python.